Saint Louis Billikens

-The Saint Louis Billikens are the collegiate athletic teams that represent Saint Louis University, located in St. Louis, Missouri.
+The St. Louis Billikens are the collegiate athletic teams that represent Saint Louis University, located in St. Louis, Missouri.
 The Billikens compete in Division I of the National Collegiate Athletic Association (NCAA) as a member of the Atlantic 10 Conference (where they are the westernmost member, and both the first member located west of the Mississippi and in the Central Time Zone).
 The school has nationally recognized soccer programs for men and women.
 The school has heavily invested in its on-campus athletic facilities since the 1990s with the creation of Hermann Stadium and Chaifetz Arena.
 Chris May is the current director of athletics of the St. Louis Billikens.

 The Billiken name

-An early SLU football coach, John R. Bender, is said to have been the inspiration for the nickname "Billikens," which is still used by the school's athletic teams.
+An early St. Louis University football coach, John R. Bender, is said to have been the inspiration for the nickname "Billikens," which is still used by the school's athletic teams.
 During the 1911 season, according to one version of the story, local sportswriters commented that Bender bore an uncanny resemblance to a charm doll called a Billiken, which was a national fad at the time.
 His squad became known as "Bender's Billikens" and the name stuck.